handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ## Known limitations

-   - **ARIA Labels:** We are actively working towards providing [comprehensive translations](@/guides/internationalization/language.md).
+   - **ARIA labels:** We are actively working towards providing [comprehensive translations](@/guides/internationalization/language.md).
 We appreciate your patience and will keep our users updated on the progress.
-   - **Screen Readers with Frozen Rows/Columns:** Some screen readers may incorrectly read the number of rows and columns or their indices when frozen rows and columns are enabled.
+   - **Screen readers with frozen rows/columns:** Some screen readers may incorrectly read the number of rows and columns or their indices when frozen rows and columns are enabled.
-   - **Dynamic ARIA Attributes:** Dynamic ARIA attributes, such as sorting order or filters set, are often not announced at all, depending on the screen reader used.
+   - **Dynamic ARIA attributes:** Dynamic ARIA attributes, such as sorting order or filters set, are often not announced at all, depending on the screen reader used.
-  - **Access to Actions:** Access to certain actions may require custom menu items, e.g., sorting data in spreadsheet mode where headers are non-navigable, moving a column/row, resizing a column/row, and renaming a header name.
+  - **Access to actions:** Access to certain actions may require custom menu items, e.g., sorting data in spreadsheet mode where headers are non-navigable, moving a column/row, resizing a column/row, and renaming a header name.
-   - **Testing Limitations:** We test our data grid with only some of screen readers on the market - the most popular ones.
+   - **Testing limitations:** We test our data grid with only some of screen readers on the market - the most popular ones.
 It’s because there are no ways to automate those tests; they all are conducted manually.

 ## API reference